bartdominiak/vue-snap/README.md

 - You can set how many slides you want to display per current breakpoint (via css)
 - Fully responsive

-## Know issues / limitless
-- Partially not supported in IE
-- Carousel not working properly with unknown slides width
-- Touch/Drag is supported only on Mobiles/Tablets.

 ## Usage
 There are two ways to use it.